isabella232/react-native-klarna/README.md

     <activity
       android:launchMode="singleTask|singleTop">
     ```

+6. In your `android/build.gradle` add this line into the `buildscript/ext` section:
+    ```gradle
+    klarnaCheckoutVersion = "1.6.12"
+    ```
+    To upgrade to the latest version of the SDK simply change `1.6.12` to the desired version.

 ## Usage Example
 Typical usage example is shown below, there is also an example app in example/basic